marcolanfranchi/ml/README.md

 # ml

-This is my personal/portfolio website.
+This is my personal website developed in React.js.
 [View it here.](https://marcolanfranchi.github.io/ml)

 ## Available Scripts